 This is the end of the line, so turn around and hike back down to the junction with Pfeiffer Falls Trail.
 As you descend the ridge, you’ll discover nice little views out over the valley that you probably missed on the hike up.

 Upon returning to the junction, you will have hiked 1.35 miles.
 Proceed onto Pfeiffer Falls Trail, which heads downhill to a sharp switchback into the canyon.
-Walk through massive redwood trees and cross a couple wooden bridges to a future junction with the trail that will connect this spot with the trail lower down the canyon.
-Trail construction is expected to commence in 2016 and should provide an easier route to Pfeiffer Falls, also allowing visitors to convert this hike into a loop.
+Walk through massive redwood trees and cross a couple wooden bridges to the junction with the trail coming up from the junction lower down the canyon.
+Trail construction that commenced in 2016 should provide an easier route to Pfeiffer Falls, also allowing visitors to convert this part of the hike into a loop.

-Until the future arrives and you can take the trail down the canyon along Pfeiffer Redwood Creek, your only choice is to return the way you came.
-Hike back up to the junction with Valley View Trail (now you will have hiked 1.75 miles).
+As long as the trail down the canyon along Pfeiffer Redwood Creek is open, you can return that way.
+Otherwise, hike back up to Valley View Trail the way you came down.
+Going that way, you will return to Valley View Trail have hiked 1.75 miles.
 Turn left and take the unified trail down the ridge and back through the redwood grove to the trailhead by the Big Sur Lodge.